 The cons of registering as a trade mark: those old chestnuts: time and money.
 You register your podcast’s name as a trade mark via an online application through IP Australia.
 It can cost anywhere between $130 - $480 per class to register, and you’ll likely need to register your podcast in multiple classes.

 Once submitted, the application sits with IP Australia for three to four months while they check you’ve listed the correct classes and jumped through all the appropriate legislative and bureaucratic hoops.
 There are no refunds for applications containing errors (no pressure).
 Calling all type A’s, amiright?
-Here’s a checklist to have handy as you go through the registering process.
-UH, I love lists.
-Foundd Legal geek out!
-Get the application right the first try to save yourself time, money and energy down the track.
+If you feel you need help, we are here for you!

 But we are all for being proactive in life and in business.
 Although we make gorgeous, accessible legal templates that don’t look or feel legal-y, we can’t take off our risk-averse lawyer hats.
 Like the post-its are not a full-proof safeguard (not when I’m around anyway), nor is the ‘TM’.
 The pros of registering include upgrading your ‘TM’ to the ®.
 And with that humble little symbol comes legally enforceable, exclusive rights.
 We are fans of the delicate phrase, choose your class and cover your arse!
 Beyond the legal stuff, having a registered trade mark can be an extremely powerful marketing tool and bolster the value of your business.
 Newbies who go through the trade mark process after you will be alerted in their search that you own the trade mark, i.e. keep your mitts off.
 And if anyone uses your trade mark, it will be an offence under the Competition and Consumer Act 2010.